 By the age of 14, Johnson was behind the wheel running shine.
 From the moment he got into the vehicle he was a natural.
 Outrunning the cops and pulling slick moves like the bootlegger U-turn, he made a name for himself.

 This is where NASCAR comes in.
-Others like Johnson began supping up cars and pulling tricky maneuvers to evade police.
+Other famous moonshiners like Johnson began supping up cars and pulling tricky maneuvers to evade police.
 Trying to have the fastest car, bootleggers began to race each other.
 As this caught on, onlookers began watching these so-called race cars, sometimes for money, and the rest is history.

-While Johnson's quick moves on wheels could outrun the cops, his family couldn't outrun them at the still.
-They were eventually raided for over 7,000 gallons of shine, making it the largest raid in US history.
+While Johnson's quick moves on wheels could outrun the cops, his family couldn't outrun them at the moonshine still.
+They were eventually raided for over 7,000 gallons of moonshine, making it the largest raid in US history.

 Trouble with the cops didn't stop there.
-Eventually, Johnson got caught firing up the still and did 11 months of time.
+Eventually, the famous moonshiner got caught firing up the still and did 11 months of time.
 Once out of the slammer, Johnson returned to racing which paved the way for his NASCAR career.